Hadokane/CCI_PP4_Radicool_Store/TESTING.md

 1. Can users create a new account?

-Here we created a new user account with a test email from [Temp Mail](https://temp-mail.org/en/) and attempt to sign up to Radicool.
+Here we created a new user account with a test email from [Temp Mail](https://temp-mail.org/en/) and attempt to sign up for Radicool.

 **Passes Testing:**